 A great discussion followed.
 Most of the men were involved.
 Honesty, appreciation, growth, mattering to myself, compassion, caring/ support/kindness and consideration were some of the themes they explored.

-We suggested that the Needs Inventory list is a useful roadmap that enhances our working knowledge of Basic Goodness as we take a look at values like dignity and own them.
+We suggested that the Needs Inventory list is a useful roadmap that enhances our working knowledge of Basic Goodness as we look at values like dignity and own them.

-We ended with going quickly through the Habitual Responses Exercise which was humorous, but what stood out was how quickly they got it.
-No need to discuss or process, quicker I dare say, than some really dynamic people I know on the outside.
+We went quickly through the Habitual Responses Exercise, which was humorous, but what stood out was how quickly they got it.
+No need to discuss or process, quicker, I dare say, than some dynamic people I know on the outside.

 With gratitude, Trisha